JuliaCostaDeSousa/holbertonschool-low_level_programming/variadic_functions/README.md

 	  * i: integer
 	  * f: float
 	  * s: char * (if the string is NULL, print (nil) instead
-      * any other char should be ignored
+      * ⚠️any other char should be ignored
-    * You are not allowed to use for, goto, ternary operator, else, do ... while
+    * ⚠️You are not allowed to use for, goto, ternary operator, else, do ... while
-    * You can use a maximum of
+    * ⚠️You can use a maximum of
 	  * 2 while loops
 	  * 2 if
-	* You can declare a maximum of 9 variables
+	* ⚠️You can declare a maximum of 9 variables
-	* You are allowed to use printf
+	* ⚠️You are allowed to use printf
-	* Print a new line at the end of your function
+	* ⚠️Print a new line at the end of your function

 #### Optionnal